quadrantsec/grabip/README.md

 ...
 </pre>

-The best use case is to be able to create IPv4/IPv6 indices for many log files.
+The normal use case is to be able to create IPv4/IPv6 indices for many log files.
 For example,  let say we have a directory containing many days/weeks/months of files.
 Like this:

 <pre>